 Skin Biology: Diversity in Context

-Through her lab’s contributions to comprehensive skin atlases across development, adulthood, and inflammatory disease, Professor Watt highlighted a key insight: most tissues do not harbor entirely new cell types across anatomical sites — instead, cell abundance and state vary.
+Through her lab’s contributions to comprehensive skin atlases across development, adulthood, and inflammatory disease, Professor Watt highlighted a key insight: most tissues do not harbour entirely new cell types across anatomical sites — instead, cell abundance and state vary.

 Advances in Spatial Proteomics and Transcriptomics